shahank42/poketext/README.md

 Here are the things I learned along the way:
 - Golang's package system for organizing code (which I absolutely love)
-- Writing my own cache and cache middleware (yep, from scratch)
+- Writing my own <a href="https://github.com/shahank42/poketext/blob/main/internal/pokecache/cache.go">cache</a> and <a href="https://github.com/shahank42/poketext/blob/main/internal/pokeapi/fetch.go">cache middleware</a> (yep, from scratch)
 - How to think in the Golang way (can't really elaborate much on it, Go code has a certain feel to it which you can sense once you actually write a lot of it)
 - Write code faster (I was practising using NeoVim so lmao)